jvanasco/imagehelper/README.md

 ## How are optimizations handled?

 Image optimizations are handled by piping the image through external programs.
-The idea (and settings) were borrowed from the mac app ImageOptim https://github.com/pornel/ImageOptim / https://imageoptim.com/
+The idea (and settings) were borrowed from the mac app ImageOptim (https://github.com/pornel/ImageOptim or https://imageoptim.com/)

 The default image Optimizations are LOSSLESS